Remember: The safest place right now is at home.

 Help the Trail Conference Launch a Conservation Detection Dog Program

-By supporting working dog Willow, you'll allow us to be at the forefront of early invasive species detection.
+By supporting the Trail Conference's Conservation Detection Dog Program, you'll allow us to be at the forefront of early invasive species detection.

 The Trail Conference is the leader in regional efforts to combat invasive species.
 As such, we are always looking for the most effective ways to diminish the impact invasives are having on the environment.
 That’s why the Trail Conference is set to launch a Conservation Detection Dog program – the first of its kind in the Northeast.

 Utilizing their exceptional sense of smell, dogs have been commonly used for search and rescue, as well as weapons and narcotics detection.
 These tracking and detection skills are now being used to protect our wild spaces.
 In 2010, the journal Invasive Plant Science and Management published a study that concluded trained dogs could smell and detect twice the number of invasive plants that humans could observe with their eyes.

 In a metropolitan region highly prone to invasive infestations, early detection is a key component of invasive species management.
 The addition of a conservation detection dog to the Trail Conference’s Invasives Strike Force (ISF) will increase both the quality and quantity of our invasive surveys.

 We are in currently in talks with Penn Vet Working Dog Center in Philadelphia to secure a dog that can be trained to detect invasives, particularly the presence of scotch broom (Cytisus scoparius).
 This species was chosen because it is targeted for eradication by the Lower Hudson Partnership for Invasive Species Management (PRISM), it is easy for the handler to identify, and it grows in fields among other plants, which can make it otherwise difficult to detect.